Adobe Certifications and Certificates

 Illustrator

-Illustrator is a power vector graphics tool that is regularly used to produce unique graphic design content.
+Illustrator is a powerful vector graphics tool that is regularly used to produce unique graphic design content.
 For example, you might use it to create logos, branded content, digital icons, website graphics, artwork, and promotional materials.
 It’s the second-most-used software available from Adobe.

 Acrobat Pro

 Within its specific market, Acrobat Pro is the most heavily used software with a market share of 47.52%.
 It has over 11,670 users, which is significant for this industry.
-Comparable products, like FlippingBook have a 35.32% market share with just over 8,600 regular users, which showcases Adobe’s dominance.
+Comparable products like FlippingBook have a 35.32% market share with just over 8,600 regular users, which showcases Adobe’s dominance.

 InDesign